deftio/xelp/dev/lang_design.md

 	del name 		#attempts to delete a var from memory regardless of type.
 C functions, lang commands can't be deleted ... don't name vars same as these

 ## from C:
-DIOParseFull(ths, char *func, int flen, char * args, int alen);  // allows arguments to be passed to script from C.  also allows script fn to call with args?
+XELPParseFull(ths, char *func, int flen, char * args, int alen);  // allows arguments to be passed to script from C.  also allows script fn to call with args?

 ? value returns..